Interview Tips for Unemployed Job Seekers

 Fill in the gaps.
 If you have been out of work for a while, consider part-time, freelance, or volunteer work to show that you are still active and motivated.
 Having some productive endeavor as part of your daily mix can also lift your spirits.
 If the work is in your field, it can establish some professional continuity or create valuable connections.
-For example, ask contacts in your field who do consulting work if you can help with a project.
+For example, ask contacts in your field who do consult work if you can help with a project.

 Don't show your desperation.
 You may feel like you need any job, regardless of what it is and what you'll do.
 Don't let the employer know how desperate you are to get hired.
 Keep it professional and focus on your skills and qualifications rather than how much you need a paycheck.

 Share your accomplishments.
 For each experience listed on your resume, be ready to share at least two accomplishments.
-Describe the situation or challenge, actions that you took, and any results which you generated.
+Describe the situation or challenge, the actions that you took, and any results which you generated.
 Emphasize the skills and qualities you drew upon to achieve those results.

 Share work samples.
 Collect samples of your projects to demonstrate how you've done excellent work in the past.
 Have your portfolio available, and ready to share via a personal website or on LinkedIn.

 Show why you are a match for the job.
-Spend some time reviewing the job description or applicant requirements for the job you're applying for.
+Spend some time reviewing the job description or application requirements for the job you're applying for.
 Make a list of the requirements, and match one or two of your own skills with each one.
 Have this information ready to include in your cover letter, or discuss during the interview.

 Have recommendations ready.
 Be proactive and share positive recommendations to counter any doubts that your recruiter might have.
 Collect references from prior supervisors, co-workers, subordinates, clients, suppliers, and fellow members of professional associations.